DecentAPI/Weather/README.md

 <!-- ABOUT THE Oracle -->
 ## About The Oracle

 This oracle is connected to the Polygon blockchain and uses the well-known and trusted <a href="https://openweathermap.org/">OpenWeatherMap</a>.
-All the documentation provided is by OpenWeatherMap is function with our oracle.
+All the documentation provided is by OpenWeatherMap is functional with our oracle.

 <p align="right">(<a href="#top">back to top</a>)</p>